SurniaUlula/wpsso-schema-json-ld/readme.txt

 	* None.
 * **Improvements**
 	* Updated the Schema 'aggregateRating' and 'review' property hooks to limit their addition to only Google approved Schema types (see the [Google Review snippet structured data guidelines](https://developers.google.com/search/docs/data-types/review-snippet) webpage for details).
-		* The Schema standard provides 'aggregateRating' and 'review' properties for these types:
+		* The official Schema standard provides 'aggregateRating' and 'review' properties for these types:
 			* Brand
 			* CreativeWork
 			* Event